Denver Sheriff Department: Misconduct

 In July 2010, suspect Marvin Louis Booker was tackled by five sheriff's deputies, put in a headlock, handcuffed, and then tased.
 Shortly after, he went into cardio-respiratory arrest and died.
 The City and County of Denver did not bring criminal charges against the officers.
 However, in a civil trial in 2014, the officers were found liable, and the Booker family was awarded $4.65 million in damages.

 In October 2012, Deputy Bruce Mitchell released Elvie Bellamy, an inmate who was supposed to be transferred to another facility.
-The jail staff did not notify the police or other agencies, instead attempting to recapture the prisoner themselves.
+Deputy Bruce Mitchell, himself and another jail officer (not sheriff), then left their stations and took a personal unmarked vehicle to look for Mr. Bellamy.
+They did not notify the police or other agencies, instead attempting to recapture the prisoner themselves.
 They arrested, then released, another man who resembled Bellamy.
 This was the third time Deputy Mitchell had mistakenly released a prisoner.
 He was suspended for four weeks.

 In December 2013, a report by Nicholas Mitchell, Denver's independent monitor, indicated that the department had not been investigating all allegations of prisoner abuse at the jail, as required by law.
 The report also indicated that the jail staff used tasers on uncooperative prisoners.

 In January 2014, Deputy Matthew Andrews was sentenced to six years in prison for helping a prisoner escape from jail.
 Andrews allowed the prisoner to wear his uniform to leave the facility.

-In February 2014, Deputy Brady Lovingier was suspended for thirty days after an unprovoked attack on a heavily-restrained prisoner two years earlier.
+In February 2014, Deputy Brady Lovingier was suspended for thirty days after an unprovoked attack on a heavily restrained prisoner two years earlier.
 The attack took place in front of a judge, in a courtroom, and was recorded on video.
 Lovingier, the son of the previous sheriff, appealed his suspension.
 While awaiting a decision on his appeal, Lovingier was assigned to train other deputies on the use of force.
 In an official statement, Sheriff Gary Wilson said he did not know Lovingier was teaching the class.

 In late July 2014, Sheriff Wilson resigned under pressure from the mayor to end abuse at the jail.
-In 2018, Wilson left the Department to pursue a real estate career.
+In 2018, Wilson left the department to pursue a real estate career.

-In August 2019, Diana Sanchez filed a lawsuit in U.S. District Court claiming that she was forced to give birth to her son alone in her cell without medical supervision or treatment, despite repeatedly telling the jail’s staff that she was having contractions.
+In August 2019, Diana Sanchez filed a lawsuit in U.S. District Court claiming that she was forced to give birth to her son alone in her cell without medical supervision or treatment, despite repeatedly telling the jail's staff that she was having contractions.
 Her suit alleges that instead of “ensuring that Ms. Sanchez was able to give birth in a safe and sanitary medical setting,” nurses and deputies “callously made her labor alone for hours,” forcing her to endure a “horrific experience”.
 Moments after the baby's birth, a male nurse is seen on camera walking into the cell and taking the baby boy away.
 It was reported that he had been watching the incident from outside the cell instead of providing help during the child birth.